containerbuildsystem/osbs-docs/docs/users.rst

 either "packages" or "modules".**

+.. _content_sets.yml:

 Content Sets
 ------------

-This files is used to define the content sets relevant to the container image.
+The file ``content_sets.yml`` is used to define the content sets relevant to the container image.
 This is relevant if RPM packages in container image are in pulp repositories.
+See ``pulp_repos`` in :ref:`container.yaml-compose` for how this file is used during build time.

 An example::